 In this editor, whenever changes are made to any Metadata entries, they are saved in an action list.
 They are not written immediately to the database.
 When the Update button is clicked, the action list is processed and the database is updated.
 When the Reset button is clicked, the action list is discarded without being processed and the content of the Metadata display area is redisplayed from the database.

-after everyMetadatachangeWarning The action list is not processed in the sequence in which you made the changes.
-It’s processed in a sequence based on Specchio’s internal algorithms.
-If you make two changes to the one Metadata field, these two changes may be processed in the reverse order from what you made them.
-This will yield unpredictable results.
-Therefore, once focus has left a Metadata field, be sure to click Update before returning the cursor to that field and making another change to it.
-Making changes to two different Metadata fields is safe.
+Warning Click on Update after every change to a Metadata item.
+If you make multiple changes before clicking Update , these changes are written to the database, but not necessarily in the order in which you made them.
+This can yield unexpected results, as the last change you made may not be the last one to be written.